 If the multi-layer issue tree structure implicitly commits them to a particular problem-solving approach and they are not sophisticated enough to realize when there’s a mismatch between their initial structure and the data they are discovering early in the case… and if this causes them to not solve the case because of their confusion, then I would say it’s not worth doing.

 In other words, as you refine your hypothesis, it is to be expected that your issue tree structure may change.

 Some people will find it harder to change an issue structure if they’ve already “committed” to it to the interviewer.

-Otherwise, it is okay to start with 1 - 2 layers beneath your hypothesis.
+Otherwise, it is okay to start with 1 to 2 layers beneath your hypothesis.

 The most important thing is that you finish the case with the right issue tree.
 When you draw out certain pieces in the issue tree is secondary to getting the right issue tree.

-Also I will add it is easier to do a multi-layer issue tree when the case is very numerical such as in a profitability case.
-It is harder to do this well in a case that is more conceptual like business situation.
+Also, I will add that it is easier to do a multi-layer issue tree when the case is very numerical such as in a profitability case.
+It is harder to do this well in a case that is more conceptual, like business situations.

 In a more conceptual case, there is not a finite number of items in the next level of the issue tree or framework.

-So the risk of going too deep in layers up front in the case is you end up with an unstructured brainstorm that is not directly related to testing the hypothesis.
+The risk of going too deep in layers up-front in the case is you end up with an unstructured brainstorm that is not directly related to testing the hypothesis.

-You will notice in my issue tree samples in LOMS that at the top of them I always put my hypothesis at the top.
+You will notice in my issue tree samples in LOMS that I always put my hypothesis at the top.